Bill T. Gross

-William T. Gross (born 1958) is an American businessman.
+William T. Gross (born 1958) is an American businessman and native of Southern California.

 Early life

 Gross grew up in Encino, California and graduated with a Bachelor of Science in mechanical engineering from the California Institute of Technology.

 Career

 He founded GNP Loudspeakers (now GNP Audio Video), an audio equipment manufacturer; Starship Video, a video arcade, GNP Development Inc., acquired by Lotus Development Corporation; Knowledge Adventure, an educational software company, later acquired by Cendant; and the business incubator Idealab in March, 1996, of which he serves as Chairman of the Board and Chief Executive Officer.

 Gross serves on the boards of numerous companies.
 He is a member of the Board of Trustees of the California Institute of Technology and of the Art Center College of Design.

 One company founded by Gross, GoTo.com, Inc., provided an Internet search engine which relied upon sponsored search results and pay-per-click advertisements.
 GoTo.com was later renamed Overture Services Inc. and was then acquired by Yahoo! to provide their Yahoo!
 Search Marketing products.

-In 1996, Gross purchased the domain name Answers.com, which was later sold to NetShepard and then to GuruNet.

-In 2004, Gross created the SNAP search engine which introduced a new hyperlink previewer, Snap Shots.
+That is why Bill Gross is widely credited with inventing the modern pay-per-click (PPC) business model for the Internet.

 In 2010, Gross founded and launched TweetUp, a search engine for Twitter that promotes the best tweeters on any topic.
 TweetUp was renamed to "PostUp" to reflect its inclusion of Facebook and LinkedIn status updates.

 On January 24, 2011, PostUp acquired popular Twitter client app UberTwitter—after previously purchasing Echofon (for iPhone/iOS) and Twidroyd (for Android OS)—and renamed itself UberMedia.

+Bill Gross' Idealab has created more than 200 startup companies and roughly 10+ unicorns (companies with valuations $1B+) depending on definition and timing.